Casey Neistat: Political views

 Neistat supported Democrat Hillary Clinton in the 2016 United States presidential election.

-On October 11, 2016, Neistat released a video titled who im voting for president, in which he claimed people having different opinions is "the nature of a healthy democracy, ... but this is not that", claiming the 2016 United States presidential election was different, and that the "election had very little to do with politics, policy or legislation".
-Neistat received criticism for the video because he claimed creators who did not endorse Hillary Clinton were "complicit" with Trump's "lying, racist, misogynist(ic)" attributes and were "partially responsible for handing him (Donald Trump) reins of power".
+On October 11, 2016, Neistat released a video titled "who im voting for president", in which he said that people having different opinions is "the nature of a healthy democracy, ... but this is not that", stating that the 2016 United States presidential election was different, and that the "election had very little to do with politics, policy or legislation".
+Neistat received criticism for saying in the video that creators who did not endorse Hillary Clinton were "complicit" with Trump's "lying, racist, misogynist(ic)" attributes and were "partially responsible for handing him (Donald Trump) reins of power".
 On September 27, 2019, Neistat acknowledged that he should have taken a more "effective" route to making the video as he was "too upset, angry and emotional" when it was made.
 He also said the video lacked "diplomacy", and that he still feels the same way about Trump.

 Neistat supported Democrat Joe Biden in the 2020 United States presidential election.